USDAForestService/fs-open-forest-platform/frontend/src/assets/content/mthood/tree-locations/allowed.md

 [Zigzag Ranger District map description](christmas-trees/forests/mthood/maps/zigzag)

+The Hood River and Barlow Ranger Districts also allow Christmas tree cutting.
+Use designated motorized roads and to be aware of seasonal road closures.

-[Maps and travel publications](https://www.fs.usda.gov/main/mthood/maps-pubs "Mt.
+Additional [Maps and travel publications](https://www.fs.usda.gov/main/mthood/maps-pubs "Mt.
 Hood
-    maps and publications")
-    are available online and at ranger district offices.
+    maps and publications") are available online and at ranger district offices.